|Cotran Early Career Investigator|

 The ACVP/ASIP Meeting Travel Award is independent of other travel awards to the ACVP annual meeting.
 Therefore, awardees do not have to select between this award and other ACVP travel awards.
 The winner of this award will be recognized at the Awards and Recognitions Program at the ACVP/ASVCP annual meeting.

-Return application documentation and/or direct questions by July 1, 2014 to:
+Return application documentation and/or direct questions were due by July 1, 2014.

 Wendy Coe, Executive Director